Culture, World Language, & Diversity Clubs

 Hands Across Campus: HAC is a student-centered co-curricular activity that focuses on developing the awareness and social skills students need to acquire to become a leader in the 21st Century.
 Through interactive meetings, open discussions, field trip type activities, and partnering with St. Ursula and Ursuline Academies, students acquire understanding and respect for their own and other cultures.

-Contact: Mr. John Ravenna
+Contact: Mr. Wayne Miller

 Latin Club: The St. Xavier Latin Club aims to promote enthusiasm for the language, history, and culture of ancient Greece and Rome.
 Students also participate throughout the year in local competitions and events designed to foster deeper appreciation for the Classics.